-Smoked Pork Butt (Smoked Pulled Pork) is a delicious and easy smoked pulled pork recipe that is perfect for pulled pork sandwiches and pulled pork sliders.
+Smoked Pork Butt (Smoked Pulled Pork Recipe) is a delicious and easy smoked pulled pork recipe that is perfect for pulled pork sandwiches and pulled pork sliders.
 The taste is amazing (and so is that amazing bark) – you will never need another pulled pork recipe!

 Best Smoked Pork Butt Recipe